PolnareffTurtle/connectSTEM-test/README.md

 This is a game created by students in CS @ [ConnectSTEM](https://connectstem.org/)!

-Check out our game online here (add itch.io link here in the future)
+Check out our game online [here](https://polnareffturtle07.itch.io/ghost-survival)

 ## How to run locally